Fortune360/Honours-ALU/README.md

 ## Introduction

 Creation and simulation of four (8/16/32/64-bit) different Arithmetic Logic Units using the Xilinx ISE Suite.
-VHDL was the language of choice, and iSim was used to benchmark the different ALUs through set stimulus cases.

 ## Design

-Basic ALU using VHDL and tested through iSim benchmarks.
+Basic Arithmetic Logic Unit using VHDL.
 N-bit refers to either the 8, 16, 32, or 64-bit ALU.

 ### Operations (Arithmetic, Bitwise Logical & Relational)